 But the use of tug banners went beyond the aesthetic; these banners were a form of spiritual expression and tied to Mongolian shamanistic and animist beliefs.
 As nature worshippers, the Mongols viewed the wind as one of the five earthly elements and believed that the horsetail hairs hanging from the banners would trap the wind’s positive energy, thereby channelling it towards the warriors who carried them, strengthening and inspiring them as they rode into battle.

 Furthermore, they believed that when a warrior died in battle, his banner would serve as the repository of his soul, allowing his spirit to survive beyond death and inspire future generations.
 A prime example of this would be the legendary black miltary banner of the great Mongol leader, Genghis (or Chinggis) Khan.
 This legendary banner was once housed at Shankh Monastery in central Mongolia but its current whereabouts are unknown.
-If the banner did really survive into the twentieth century, it’s possible that it may have been destroyed (or spririted away) during the Communist purges of the late 1930s, a period that saw the destruction of hundreds of Buddhist monasteries and temples across the country.
+If the banner did really survive into the twentieth century, it’s possible that it may have been destroyed (or spirited away) during the Communist purges of the late 1930s, a period that saw the destruction of hundreds of Buddhist monasteries and temples across the country.

 Following the democratic revolution of 1990, the Mongolian government revived the ancient tradition of the Nine White Banners, which were used by their ancestors during peacetime.
-These modern-day banners symbolize the country’s peaceful transition from a socialist state to a modern democracy and are housed in the Government Palace in Ulaanbaatar.
+These modern-day banners symbolise the country’s peaceful transition from a socialist state to a modern democracy and are housed in the Government Palace in Ulaanbaatar.
 Visitors can see these banners on display in the city’s National Sports Stadium during the country’s Nadaam festival in July or during various state ceremonies throughout the year.

 Whether Genghis Khan’s black banner will ever be found is anyone’s guess.
-But it’s clear that the tug banner continues to be a symbol of Mongolian cultural identity (especially in the post-Communist era) and serves as a reminder of the nation’s glorious past, a time when their nomadic ancestors gave Alexander the Great a run for his money by establishing one of the largest empires in human history.
+But it’s clear that the tug banner continues to be a symbol of Mongolian cultural identity, especially in the post-Communist era, and serves as a reminder of the nation’s glorious past, a time when their nomadic ancestors gave Alexander the Great a run for his money by establishing one of the largest empires in human history.

 As for the fictional troops of Batu Khan in Rise of the Tomb Raider, I guess they can rest easy knowing that their spirits live on in the form of some swish game graphics, guiding a new generation of would-be invaders towards the lost city.